 Level do get a nice variety of fresh looks to them, which is somewhat surprising considering the material.
 How many different ways can you make a castle look?
 Here, the answer is to break up the repeating themes and place the doubles under new circumstances – the castle at night for one level and the castle at sunset for another.
 Even the rooms look fairly unique by assigning each one a purpose and some occasionally different gameplay, like the kitchen room where haunted pans and knives fly toward the screen.

-As expected, the game takes sweeping liberties with the story.
+As said, the game takes sweeping liberties with the story.
 A narrator introduces each level as he sits by the fireside and appears to read the novel, but the differences are instantly clear with lines like “And so Jonathan Harker sets off to lay Lucy to rest… as well as the hordes of mental patients escaped from the asylum who are now in league with Dracula!”
 Edited clips from the film also show up to introduce bosses, but they’re an absurdly schizophrenic collection of images.
 Sometimes they’ll make a little sense, like a film clip of Dracula in beast form before you fight him as a werewolf.
 Other times they’ll be three second montages of whatever was left on the cutting room floor.
 “We don’t have any footage of the player fighting Young Dracula in the cellar, so here, this shot of Gary Oldman petting a dog will do.”
 I’m completely serious.

 The only real trouble with fighting comes with the kicks; pressing C alone attack low, pressing C + Forward gives a strong higher kick.
 You’re obviously not going to be booting rats with this move, but Forward includes turning.
 So you KO an enemy coming from behind, turn to field kick a charging rat, and kick high above it.
 If you know this is going to happen you can somewhat prepare for it, but it will still trick you in a fast fight.
 Jumping is also frequently tricky and sometimes unfair, but jumping challenges become rare past the first part of the game.